BeefBytes/cubeworld-docker-server/README.md

 ```
 docker attach cubeworld_server
 ```
-After successful download of required files you can simply exit the process using CTRL+C. To start the server simply re-run `docker-compose up -d` in the directory with docker-compose.yml.
+After successful download of required files you can simply exit the process using `CTRL+C`.
+To start the server simply re-run `docker-compose up -d` in the directory with docker-compose.yml.